 - Lutfisk Dinner in Autumn, usually November (see our listing at Lutfisk Lovers' Lifeline)

-- Luciafest together with Augustana's Department of Scandinavian Studies
+- Luciafest together with Augustana's Scandinavian Studies Program

 - Occasional bus trips to Chicago's Andersonville and IKEA stores

-- Watch Augustana's Department of Scandinavian Studies for their schedule.
+- Watch Augustana's Scandinavian Studies program for their schedule.

 The ASA welcomes new members.
 Annual membership fees are $10 per individual, $20 per family/household.
 Membership privileges include opportunities for participation in ASA activities and informational flyers.

 Email us to request a brochure!
 Or mail membership payment (checks payable to "ASA") to: ASA Membership, Swenson Center, Augustana College, 639 38th St, Rock Island IL 61201-2296.